 In terms of easy-paced running, it surprisingly wasn’t bad.
 I think that’s due to the less aggressive geometry of the carbon plate to where it doesn’t feel super stiff at slow paces like other shoes such as the Vaporfly Next% 2 or Adios Pro 2.0.

 It’s not the best for easier paces though, it still has a plate and has some stiffness and rigidity to it.
 I’m a 5k specific runner so the most I'll do is 13-14 miles, but this is a marathon shoe so I expect it will bring comfort to the 20 miles and above range.

 Soft, cushioned feel

 The midsole of the Carbon X is the PROFLY X foam, which consists of CM EVA foam placed above a carbon fiber plate and injected rubberized EVA added below the plate.
-The CM EVA foam (top layer) is made to deliver a soft and cushioned feel, while the rubberized EVA (bottom layer) is made to be durable.
+The CM EVA foam (top layer) delivers a soft and cushioned feel, while the rubberized EVA (bottom layer) is durable.

 Overall I thought the midsole was great, it was soft and definitely saved my legs whether it was going fast or long.

 I personally did not have any adaptation period in this shoe but there are two points I could foresee people having adaptation periods with:

 - Adaptation to the carbon fiber plate if you're not used to it.